aneeldamaraju/cobl/README.md

 git clone COBL_PUBLIC_PATH
 ./install.sh
 ```
 You may need to edit the torch and xformers settings in the install file to match your own CUDA version.
-This default file uses CUDA 12.6 and Pytorch 2.7.1
+This default file uses CUDA 12.6 and Pytorch 2.7.1, Python 3.10.13

 ## TableTop Real - 20 testing Subset